Boy meets girl. Girl goes traveling for 2 years

 Even while she was touring new places, seeing incredible sights for the first time, Erickson often thought of the man she'd met on the ship.

-In December, a few months into her adventure, Erickson itinerary returned her briefly to Frankfurt en route to India for Christmas, allowing her a fleeting reunion with Guldner.
+In December, a few months into her adventure, Erickson's itinerary returned her briefly to Frankfurt en route to India for Christmas, allowing her a fleeting reunion with Guldner.

 He took the opportunity to show Erickson around his home city of Munich.
 The two visited Nymphenburg Palace, the snow shrouding the baroque building.
 They recall exploring the grounds and playing around in the snow.